conorroche/spring-security-oauth2-migrator/README.md

 This is a tool that migrates spring security oauth2 data stored in a JDBC store between pre 1.0 versions of spring security oauth2 such as 1.0.0.M6d and newer version like 1.0.5.RELEASE

+At Avego http://www.avego.com we used this tool to migrate access and refresh token data when upgrading spring security ouath2.

 The tool supports MySql and Oracle but can be extended easily for other databases.

 If building the tool using Maven you must first make the Oracle ODJBC 6 jar available either in your own hosted mvn repository or install it into your local m2 repository.
 To install it into your local repo:

 mvn install:install-file -Dfile={ORACLE_HOME}/jdbc/lib/ojdbc6.jar -Dpackaging=jar\
  -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.3.0
 where {ORACLE_HOME} is the path to the Oracle Database installation.

+Alternatively you can delete the com.oracle dependency and artifaction item references from the pom.xml file and remove the OracleOauthMigrationDao class.

 ===============================